-PROGRAM ACCREDITATION PROGRAM NUMBER OF TRAINING
+PROGRAM NAME ACCREDITATION AGENCY PROGRAM DIRECTOR NUMBER OF APPROVED TRAINEES TRAINING PERIOD (YRS)

-NAME AGENCY DIRECTOR APPROVED PERIOD

-TRAINEES (YRS)

-Family Medicine ACGME Tamer Elsayed, MD 48 3
+Family Medicine ACGME Tamer Elsayed, 48 3

-(FM) Residency
+(FM) Residency MD

 Sports Medicine ACGME Ray Stewart, MD 3 1

 Fellowship

-Geriatric Medicine ACGME Anne Halli-Tierney, MD 2 1
+Geriatric ACGME Anne Halli- 2 1

+Fellowship Tierney, MD

+FM-OB Fellowship None Cathy Lavender, 3 1

+MD

+FM Hospitalist None Robert Sheppard, 6 1

+Fellowship MD

+FM Behavioral None Marissa Giggie, 2 1

+Medicine MD

 Fellowship

+FM Emergency None Tamer Elsayed, 2 1

+Medicine MD

-FM-OB None Cathy Lavender, MD 2 1
+FM None Sara Phillips, MD 1 1

+Pediatrics

 Fellowship

-FM Hospitalist None Robert Sheppard, MD 4 1

-Fellowship

-FM Behavioral None Marissa Giggie, MD 2 1

-Medicine

-Fellowship

-FM Emergency None Tamer Elsayed, MD 2 1

-Medicine

-FM Pediatrics None Sara Phillips, MD 1 1

-Fellowship

 The DIO for the sponsoring institution is Dan Walters, JD, MBA.
 Mr. Walters was appointed DIO in December 2020.
-The DIO has the authority and responsibility of oversight and administration for all the GME programs at CCHS (regardless of ACGME accreditation) and works in collaboration with the GMEC for its oversight of all graduate medical education programs and activities.
+The DIO has the authority and responsibility for oversight and administration for all the

+GME programs at CCHS (regardless of ACGME accreditation) and works in collaboration with the GMEC for its oversight of all graduate medical education programs and activities.

-The GMEC is comprised of program directors from the residency and fellowship programs, a designated representative from DCH Regional Medical Center, the participating site in which our trainees complete most of their inpatient training, as well as program faculty, peer-selected residents and fellows, and a quality improvement/patient safety officer.
+The GMEC is comprised of program directors from the residency and fellowship programs, a designated representative from DCH Regional Medical Center, the participating site in which our trainees do most of their inpatient training, as well as program faculty, peer-selected residents and fellows and a quality improvement/patient safety officer.